hackmods/Script-Depot/README.md

-# Script Depot – A collection of admin scripts.
+# Script Depot â€“ A collection of admin scripts.

 ## Purpose